NedicNemanja/TweetOpinionMining/README.md

 Every Tweet is preprocessed as a set of tokens.
-Each token is checked again our Lexicon where, it carries a value in the range[-1,+1].
+Each token is checked against our Lexicon where, it carries a value in the range[-1,+1].
 If it does not exist in the Lexicon it is simply regarded as a neutral word and its value is 0.

 A totalScore is calculated, for each Tweet, as following: